MiladMokhtaridoost/Signature/Pipeline/Pre-Processing_HiC/README.md

 # Overview

 In order to run Signature's LWLR, the input data needs to be in a human-readable, signature-friendly format.
-Outlined here are the 4 main steps invovled in pre-processing the raw Hi-C data for use in Signature's LWLR.
+Outlined here are the 4 main steps involved in pre-processing the raw Hi-C data for use in Signature's LWLR.

 # 1. BWA